rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > or
 >
 > <CITE>Signatures (in Greek characters): pi1 a-g2 A-2L2</CITE>
-> (*Comment:* Indicates an alphabetic sequence with an initial unsigned leaf, three gatherings signed α-γ in lowercase, a full sequence of 24 gatherings signed uppercase Α-Ω, finishing with a partial sequence signed ΑA-ΛΛ in uppercase)
+> (*Comment*: Indicates an alphabetic sequence with an initial unsigned leaf, three gatherings signed α-γ in lowercase, a full sequence of 24 gatherings signed uppercase Α-Ω, finishing with a partial sequence signed ΑA-ΛΛ in uppercase)

 <a name="5.201.4.91">5.201.4.91</a> **Hebrew alphabetic signatures.** For gatherings signed in Hebrew alphabetic sequences, use the 22-letter alphabet in the following chart as the basis for compressed signature statements (Hebrew letters are given in the top row, their romanized equivalents in the bottom row):